amarillion/helixgraph/README.md

 This library includes

 * path finding algorithms such as A*, dijkstra, and breadth-first-search
-* a random maze generation algorithm
+* a few maze generation algorithms

 The algorithms are suitable for tilemaps, regular grids, as well as (non-regular) graphs.